chenxy99/ANOC/README.md

 ------------------
 Download the extra nocaps [dataset](https://drive.google.com/file/d/1puVmZN_UbDYas9m2c1cbBx7m9SMvgfTG/view?usp=sharing) that is not provided by [`nocaps`](https://github.com/nocaps-org/updown-baseline) and unzip it.
 (Remenber to download other documents by the [instruction](https://nocaps.org/updown-baseline/setup_dependencies.html))

-This extra human saliency data for `COCO` and `nocaps` dataset is extract from [Saliency Attentive Model](https://arxiv.org/pdf/1611.09571.pdf) and the detection results for `COCO` dataset are extracted by the [open image detector](https://github.com/nocaps-org/image-feature-extractors).
+This extra human saliency data for `COCO` and `nocaps` dataset is extracted by [Saliency Attentive Model](https://arxiv.org/pdf/1611.09571.pdf) and the detection results for `COCO` dataset are extracted by the [open image detector](https://github.com/nocaps-org/image-feature-extractors).